 Noëlia is an amazing cook of Sattvic Food and has run a vegan restaurant for many years.
 She also has been initiating several “Into the wild” seminars, where groups lived completely in nature for some time.
 Noëlia is also an experienced yoga teacher.
 Mother of two daughters and active in many initiatives around Aljezur, Noelia radiates joy of life around her.

-Noëlia will offer yoga, have an eye on our cooking and help coordinate the Aljezur part of this Dancers’ Village Journey.
+Noëlia offers yoga, led our cooking and helped coordinate the Aljezur part of this Dancers’ Village Journey.

 Linda performs, teaches and researches since more than 15 years in various forms of dance, movement and arts.
 Her love for curious non-judging encounters is evident in her numerous projects with people of all ages.
 Her activities include group facilitations and individual work in Contact Improvisation, WaterDance, classic Ballett, Modern Dance, Acrobatics, Facial Harmony, and many many more…

-Linda will offer various workshops and is co-responsible for overall coordination.
-Unfortunately, in September 2020 Linda will most probably not be present.
+Linda offers various workshops, in September 2020 Linda could unfortunately not be present.